 What is a Respiratory Therapist’s Role in Smoking Cessation?

-1. In a smoking cessation program, what are the two types of support that can be given by the respiratory therapist?
+1. What are the two types of support that can be provided by a respiratory therapist during a smoking cessation program?

 Physical and emotional support